+Top 10 Best Cities in China for Foreigners to Live | China Whisper

 Top 10 Best Cities in China for Foreigners to Live

 It is estimated that about 600,000 expats live in China.
-Then which cities do these expacts like best?
+Then which cities do these foreigners like best?
 A survey on 180,000 expats living in China announced its rankings of the “ 10 most attractive cities for foreigners,” The survey focused on four major indicators: policies, administration, working conditions and living environments.
+Below is a list of the 10 best places for foreigners to live in China.

 1. Beijing

 Beijing is the best city for foreigners to live in China in almost every aspect excluding bad traffic.
+The city has many foreigner communities, many good universities in.
+Most young people in the city can speak some English.
+There are lots of western restaurants.
+And most importantly, as a transportation center, you can travel to any place in China and the world with bullet trains and flights.

 2. Shanghai

 Shanghai, the second most attractive city for expats, is known for lots of amount multinational companies and internationalized trendy life style.
+As an international city, Shanghai has great job opportunities for foreigners, so you can earn good salaries there.
+Besides, you will enjoy the life here, many western restaurants, easy to travel to any place in the world from here.

 3. Tianjin

 Tianjin ranks the third, a port city located about 100 km to east of Beijing.
+As one of the four Municipalities in China.
+The city has good public security and very convenient transportation.
+Tianjin people are friendly and you can easily to integrate to the community.

 4. Shenzhen

 Shenzhen, the fourth most attractive city, is known for its fast-paced urban life.
+Shenzhen has many high-tech companies, which provide good job opportunities.
+Besides Shenzhen is close to Hong Kong, making it a perfect place for shopping and to travel to other regions in the world via Hong Kong.

 5. Wuhan

 Wuhan is the fifth for its great development potential and low living cost.
+Avoid traveling to and living in Wuhan due to the global impact of COVID-19.

 6. Guangzhou

 Guangzhou earns the sixth place with its good commercial atmosphere.
+The city is a trade center and manufacturing center in South China.
+Guangzhou is a living center for black people.

 7. Suzhou

 Chongqing stands on the eighth position and is famous for the local government’s efficient administration.
+The city is the starting point of Yangtze River Cruise and many big companies have branches there.

 9. Xiamen

 Xiamen comes in ninth with its excellent living environment.
+Xiamen is a garden city with mild climate.
+Its beautiful natural environment allows you to enjoy sun, fresh air, watch sea.

 10. Hangzhou

 Hangzhou ranks the top 10 for its booming tourism and comfortable life style.
+The city has fast developed digital economy, numerous ancient attractions, delicious food, and slow life pace.
+And it is close to Shanghai.

+Do you know other livable Chinese cities?
+Please share your idea in the comments.

+Hi, I’m planning to come study and live there for a while. whivh universities are the best? also, i want to prove to my dad that china is completely safe . i would like ur help. my dad and his mom only heard all the bad things tianamen tanks,guns etc… can u guys help me prove my dad wrong ? 谢谢你

 Well people who answered the survey basically live mostly in beijing and shanghai. so its kind of a irrelevant list…. most foreigners want clean things and western comfort in china,…. i’d put haikou, harbin, kunming over all of those cities. also i have lived in chongqing and chengdu. its not even close, chengdu is so much more advanced and trending.. yeah chengdu doenst look nice, its just flat while chongqing was built in the mountains so its very pretty. but if u want to talk about initiative, artistic life, underground life, new trends-fashion, its not even close.
 Also i’d put Nanning there, mostly because of the location. just near multiple borders…